aws-solutions-library-samples/guidance-for-natural-language-queries-of-relational-databases-on-aws/README.md

 ## Guidance for Natural Language Queries (NLQ) of Relational Databases on AWS

 This AWS Solution contains a demonstration of Generative AI, specifically, the use of Natural Language Query (NLQ) to ask questions of an Amazon RDS for PostgreSQL database.
-The solution uses Amazon SageMaker JumpStart Foundation Models, or optionally, OpenAI's Generative Pre-trained Transformer (GPT) models API.
+The solution uses Amazon SageMaker JumpStart Foundation Models, or optionally, third-party provider's models via their APIs.
 The demonstration's web-based application, running on Amazon ECS on AWS Fargate, uses a combination of [LangChain](https://python.langchain.com/docs/get_started/introduction.html), [Streamlit](https://streamlit.io/), [Chroma](https://www.trychroma.com/) open-source embedding database, and [SentenceTransformers](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) to create sentence embeddings.
-The application accepts natural language questions from an end-users and returns natural language answers, along with the associated SQL query and Pandas-compatible result set.
+The application accepts natural language questions from an end-users and returns natural language answers, along with the associated SQL query and Pandas DataFrame-compatible result set.

 #### NLQ Application Chatbot Tab